jbialobr/GitExtensionsDoc/source/getting_started.rst

 Clone repository
 ----------------

-You can clone an existing repository using the ``Clone repository`` option.
-This option displays the following window.
+You can clone an existing repository using this option.
+It displays the following dialog.

 .. image:: /images/clone.png